3. Types and Values¶

 To check type,

-if isinstance(x, list)
+if isinstance(x, tuple)if isinstance(x, list)